3-Day Tulum Travel Guide

 Taxi from Cancun Airport to Tulum

-You can catch a taxi upon your arrival for about $100 for 1-4 people.
-However, if you want to avoid the stress of haggling, I recommend booking the shuttle in advance.
-Uber isn’t available in Tulum at the moment.
+Upon arrival, you can catch a taxi for about $100 for 1-4 people.
+However, I recommend booking the shuttle in advance to avoid the stress of haggling.
+You can also order an Uber.

 Where to Stay in Tulum?

-There are two main neighborhoods in Tulum: Tulum Beach (aka playa) and Tulum Town (aka pueblo).
+There are two central neighborhoods in Tulum: Tulum Beach (aka Playa) and Tulum Town (aka Pueblo).

 Tulum Beach

-Tulum Beach is where you will find the beach strip lined with the most beautiful resorts, trendy restaurants and nightlife.
+Tulum Beach is where the beach strip is lined with the most beautiful resorts, trendy restaurants, and nightlife.
 Recently, Tulum has been experiencing a massive seaweed issue, where all efforts to keep the beach clean can not keep up with the constant arrival of more seaweed.
-However, the further south you get, the nicer the resorts and the less seaweed is a problem.
+However, the further south you get, the nicer the resorts, and the less seaweed is a problem.
 Although Tulum Beach is technically public, the hotels own the best part of the land, so you do have to go through the hotels to access the beach.

 Great for people with…